tefiros/CCIPS/README.md

 Includes the latest agent code, it may have some additional code to another development usiging the enarx framework on the /src directory

 ## ccips-controller
-Includes the latest controller code developed on Go.
+Includes the latest controller code developed on Python.

 ### Aditional notes
 Each directory has the corresponding README